electricjones/electricjones.github.io/_posts/2024-01-03-learning-out-loud.md

 - Learning Out Loud is developed in real time.
 The "teacher" does not know how the journey will end.
 - Learning Out Loud explicitly includes some casual component with which others can engage (a journal or such)
-- Learning Out Loud focuses on exploration over presciption.
+- Learning Out Loud focuses on exploration over prescription.
 It's more like drawing a map as you make it, with winding branches and paths.
 The learner can follow those in the same or different order.

 BOTH are produced to the highest quality.
 (With the exception maybe of a journal) Learning Out Loud Lessons and resources are edited, coherent, and polished.
 {: .article_paragraph }